These are my top 10 favorite ongoing series (as of May 2019).

 These are creators who I think turn out top notch work and I follow them wherever they go and whatever they do:

-Los Bros Hernandez: Brothers Gilbert & Jaime Hernandez have been telling wonderful slice of life (with various fantastical elements sometimes mixed in) in Love & Rockets since 1981.
-They are pioneers of independent creator-owned comics and I'll pick up anything they do, their work has been collected in a number of format and is fairly easy to find.
+Los Bros Hernandez (writers/artists): Brothers Gilbert & Jaime Hernandez have been telling wonderful slice of life (with various fantastical elements sometimes mixed in) in Love & Rockets since 1981.
+They are pioneers of independent creator-owned comics and I'll pick up anything they do, their work has been collected in a number of formats and is fairly easy to find.

-Stan Sakai: While it does not come out strictly monthly and may have large gaps in publication, I will always pick up his masterwork Usagi Yojimbo whenever an issue is published.
+Stan Sakai (writer/artist): While it does not come out strictly monthly and may have large gaps in publication, I will always pick up his masterwork Usagi Yojimbo whenever an issue is published.
 Don't be fooled by the 'funny animals', this is a meticulously researched historical drama set in the Edo era of Japan.
+Stan recently moved Usagi to IDW from it's long time publisher Dark Horse.

 I really need to modify this more often, it seems to be mostly an annual update!